virubiotor/dotnet-b2c-workshop/ReadmeFiles/README.md

 ---
 page_type: sample
 name: Angular single-page application that authenticates users with Azure AD B2C and calls a protected .NET Core web API
-description: An Angular single-page application that authenticates users with Azure AD B2C and calls a protected .NET Core web API
+description: An Angular single-page application that authenticates users with Azure AD B2C and calls a protected .NET Core web API and Graph API
 languages:
  - javascript
  - typescript